Tom Otterness: Films and controversy

 Otterness's work with Colab in independent punk art comprised a number of short films; on Colab's All Color News, these included Rats in Chinatown, filming rats at a Chinese deli, and Golden Gloves boxing at Madison Square Garden (with John Ahearn), filming an amateur boxing match.

-His independent punk films featured real-life aggression and violence, most notoriously Dog Shot Film/Shot Dog Film, where he adopted a dog from an animal shelter in Golden, Colorado, chained it to a stake, and filmed his hand shooting it dead.
+His independent punk films featured real-life aggression and violence, most notoriously Shot Dog Film, wherein he adopted a dog from an animal shelter in Golden, Colorado, chained it to a stake, and filmed his hand shooting it dead.
 This was followed by four fight films, where Otterness, an amateur boxer, filmed his own Golden Gloves fights.
 Shot Dog Film premiered at a Times Square screening room in early 1978, the film being shown in a loop, and viewers were flash-photographed when they left.
 The film was the only entry that was not accepted in the Punk Art Catalog, due to its offensive nature.
 Otterness described it as follows:

-Shot Dog Film was inserted by an unknown person into the repeating programming cue on Manhattan Cable TV instead of the normal cartoon programming for children.
+Shot Dog Film was inserted by an unknown person into the repeating programming queue on Manhattan Cable TV instead of the normal cartoon programming for children.
 It was also shown on Christmas Eve or Christmas Day, 1978, and caused an instant outcry, leading to calls to prosecute Otterness.
 The film has continued to haunt Otterness, engendering continued controversy.
 Shot Dog Film was briefly mentioned as having "provoked a small scandal [in 1980]" in a 1997 New York Times article which dismissed it as "a seemingly uncharacteristic gesture that he has since declined to discuss."
 It was brought back into the public conscience in 2004 by journalist Gary Indiana, who criticized Otterness for the killing.
 Since then, Otterness has attracted criticism and protests for the 1977 film, apologized for his behavior, and lost a number of commissions from the continuing criticism.
 Otterness's studio released a statement blaming his "anger at [himself] and the world" for the film.